Learn about restraining orders from award-winning Wisconsin family law attorneys

 Intentional infliction of physical pain, physical injury or impairment of physical condition.

 There are several forms that need to be filed in order to request a restraining order.
 The forms required are different depending on what type of restraining order is requested.
-You can obtain the forms online or from an attorney.
+You can obtain the forms online or from a restraining order attorney in Wisconsin.

 Often there is no proof of harassment or domestic abuse.
 In these instances, the court must determine which party is more credible.
 Any documentation, photos, videos, recordings, or witnesses you can supply to the court will strengthen your case.